okffi/maas-server/README.md

 longitude         | float    | yes       | Geographical longitude of a point in the travel plan closest to the user at timestamp. altitude          | float    | no        | Geographical altitude of a point in the travel plan closest to the user at timestamp.

-This endpoint also supports posting multiple traces as an `application/json` JSON array.
+This endpoint also supports posting multiple traces as an array in one request.

 ### Reports